 In recent years we have been a plenary speaker at Consortium of New York Geriatric Education Centers Conferences (twice); Jewish Home Life Care Annual Palliative Care Conference, Westchester/NYS Southern Region; Collaborative for Palliative Care Conferences (twice); The Open Center; and Westchester Medical Group at West Harrison and Rye.
 We have presented at the New York Academy of Medicine, State Society on Aging of New York Conferences (four times), the Hospice and Palliative Care of New York State Annual Meeting (twice), as well as at several medical centers or medical schools including New York Presbyterian Hospital, Mt.
 Sinai Medical Center, Albany Medical Center, Upstate University Medical School, North Shore LIJ and Lawrence Hospital.

-At more than 50 conferences where we have tabled, and at various other presentations, we have discussed and distributed thousands of health care proxy forms and other relevant documents, including Medical Orders for Life Sustaining Treatment (MOLST), and documents on pain, palliative care, getting health care wishes respected, and end of life treatment and choices, including hospice, voluntarily stopping eating and drinking, and aid in dying.
+At more than 50 conferences where we have tabled, and at various other presentations, we have discussed and distributed thousands of health care proxy forms and other relevant documents, including Medical Orders for Life Sustaining Treatment (MOLST), and documents on pain, palliative care, getting health care wishes respected, and end of life treatment and choices, including hospice, voluntarily stopping eating and drinking, and Medical Aid In Dying.